manideep1116/Apache-by-Chef/README.md

 ```
 We have assigned network protocol and other recipes in the base role.

-5. Now upload the cookbook to the chef-server and assign the base role in the runlist of node.
+5. Now upload the cookbook to the chef-server and assign the role and base role in the runlist of node.

 ```
 $ Knife cookbook upload apache